- Rust 96.3%

 systemctl status openvswitch-switch - Check OVS logs:

-journalctl -u openvswitch-switch
+journalctl -u openvswitch-switch - Or switch to Linux bridge:

 Firewall blocking traffic